yeoji/github-typo-crawler/README.md

 It only analyzes `.html` and `.md` files.

-This project uses [yeoji/Proofreader](https://github.com/yeoji/Proofreader) which is forked from [kdzwinel/Proofreader](https://github.com/kdzwinel/Proofreader)
+This project uses [yeoji/Proofreader](https://github.com/yeoji/Proofreader) which is forked from [kdzwinel/Proofreader](https://github.com/kdzwinel/Proofreader).

+# Ignored files

+You can define files to ignore in a file tree by appending it into the `ignoredfiles.txt` file.
+The filename provided must be the exact match of the file to be excluded from checking.

+For your convenience, `CHANGELOG.md` is ignored by default (as specified in the file).

 ### Usage